byui-cse/cse212-csharp/docs/lesson01/prove.md

         * `RemoveAt(index)`
     * See the [documentation for a C# List](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=net-6.0#methods){:target="_blank"} to see all the methods available.
 2. Implement the `RotateListRight` function.
 Remember to add useful comments to your code.
+3. You should **NOT** modify the tests
-3. In your response document, give a description (including a picture) of how the code is solving the problem.
+4. In your response document, give a description (including a picture) of how the code is solving the problem.
 For the picture, you may use the computer or a white board and just snap a picture with your phone.

 ## Submission
 You need to submit the following for this assignment: